 In the early 1980s, the influence of geometry became visible not just in Bowling's paintings, but also in the way he worked with canvas.
 He started using chunks of Styrofoam to create quasi-sculptural relief, a technique the artist continues to use today.
 Indeed, Bowling’s recent works produced over the last few years continue to explore the nature and possibilities of abstract painting, the diverse range of principles and processes explored across his career now converging and coalescing in dynamic new configurations of colour and form.
 This new period of painterly experimentation has received critical acclaim, and has recently been showcased in exhibitions in the UK and US.
 Bowling continues to orchestrate the emotive potential of colours to communicate a visual experience of uniquely sensuous immediacy.

 Bowling's paintings have been exhibited widely and internationally.
+In May 2019, Frank Bowling’s retrospective will open at Tate Britain, London.
 Selected solo shows include Whitney Museum of American Art, New York (1971); Serpentine Gallery, London (1986); a UK touring retrospective (2003); Royal Academy of Arts, London (2011); Spritmuseum, Stockholm (2014-15); Dallas Museum of Art (2015).
-In 2017 the Haus der Kunst in Munich presented Frank Bowling: Mappa Mundi, a comprehensive survey of large-scale paintings.
+In 2017 the Haus der Kunst in Munich presented Frank Bowling: Mappa Mundi, a comprehensive survey of large-scale paintings, which has since toured to Irish Museum of Modern Art (Dublin, Ireland) and Sharjah Art Foundation (Sharjah, UAE).
 Bowling's work can be found in numerous public and private collections including the Metropolitan Museum of Art (New York), Museum of Modern Art (New York), Museum of Fine Arts (Boston), Dallas Museum of Art (Dallas), Royal Academy of Arts (London), Tate Gallery (London), Victoria & Albert Museum (London), and the Whitney Museum of American Art (New York).